-The New News – Monetising Journalism in 2013
+The New News – Monetising journalism today

 “What the Internet has done is made a million sources of information available.
 It’s only a click away… The Internet has disrupted many industries.
 The newspaper business has been destroyed.
 It’s beginning to happen, arguably, to television.
 Consumer behaviour is changing!”